Helmet on, cycling shoes strapped on and off you go?

 It’s that time again in September 2024.

 The Swiss Cycling Alpenbrevet, a highlight among cycling marathons, is calling for a big challenge through the majestic Swiss Alpine passes.
+Platinum, gold, silver or the bronze route?

 It’s all about the personal experience and your own performance limits.

 Whether you want to tackle the platinum route with 5 passes and 267 kilometers or the gold route with 4 passes and 214 kilometers, each route offers an unforgettable adventure.
+The challenging routes of the Alpenbrevet attract both ambitious athletes who are chasing their best times and those who simply want to reach the finish line.

 Helmet on, bike shoes strapped on and off you go?